View Mary Barkey's Obituary on Observer-Reporter.com and share memories

 Most importantly, she was the central figure for the entire Barkey family, hosting and organizing family events – ranging from reunions and holidays to birthdays and graduations – for more than 30 years.

-In addition to her parents, she was preceded in death by eight brothers, Joseph Jr., Steve, Edward, John, Clarence, infant brother Vincent, Vincent R., George and James, and five sisters, Helen Durieux, Stella Hillman, Irene Wilcosky, Marie Fedak and Dorothy Wilcosky.
+In addition to her parents, she was preceded in death by nine brothers, Joseph Jr., Steve, Edward, John, Clarence, infant brother Vincent, Vincent R., George and James, and six sisters, Helen Durieux, Stella Hillman, Irene Wilcosky, Marie Fedak, Dorothy Wilcosky and Elizabeth D'Amico Bova.

 Due to the COVID-19 quarantine restrictions, her burial will be coordinated by Frye Funeral Home in Monongahela.
 A memorial service will be held in the future so that family and friends may celebrate the life of Mary Ann.